-- 1st of the month effective date must be received by the 20th of the prior month. - If the cut-off falls on a weekend or holiday, next available business day will be the cut-off. - Incomplete cases will be moved to the next available effective date because we are unable to process cases that are missing vital information.
+- 1st of the month effective date must be received by the 1st of the month. - If the cut-off falls on a weekend or holiday, next available business day will be the cut-off. - All required forms must be received upon initial case submission.
+Your case submission is not considered as complete until the following items are received: Employer application, ACA One Census, QWTS and banking form.
+Cases that are submitted without these required forms will be moved to the next effective date.